maxsdw/vRap-js/README.md

                 });
         });

 Notice that inside **"refresh"** method we set an instruction to run "renderBody()", in this way we ensure that every time the model is modified, the table is updated with the new data.
-You can apply any data-binding technique you consider appropiate, like "JsObservable".
+You can apply any data-binding technique you consider appropriate, like "JsObservable".

 In the previous example we used jsRender templating library, but feel free to use any JS template engine you prefer.
-If you are defining templates in separeted HTML files, you can load HTML content from a especific .html file easily to the view by passing the file URL inside the "template" configuration property, then you can access the template within the object by running "properties.template":
+If you are defining templates in separated HTML files, you can load HTML content from a specific .html file easily to the view by passing the file URL inside the "template" configuration property, then you can access the template within the object by running "properties.template":

         vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
                 return {